Myofibroblasts slow down defect recombination dynamics in mixed cell monolayers: Results

 \subsection{Different phenotypes develop different affinities to different defects}

 To understand why higher myofibroblast levels impede organization in monolayers, we compare defect locations with myofibroblast-rich regions.
 For consistency, we focus on a monolayer with $\Phi_\mathrm{MF} \approx$ 50\% myofibroblast.
-Fluorescent channels were segmented using CellPose \cite{stringer2021cellpose}, and the densities of each phenotype are shown in Fig. \ref{fig:defect_preference}a,b.
-Overlaying these densities with defects (Fig. \ref{fig:defect_preference}c) reveals that myofibroblast-rich regions (green) coincide more with $-\frac{1}{2}$ defects (blue), while fibroblast-rich regions (magenta) coincide more with $+\frac{1}{2}$ defects (red).
-To assess whether this trend is general, we present cumulative statistics showing the preference for positively or negatively charged defects for each phenotype in Fig. \ref{fig:defect_preference}, tallied from n = 211 defects using a custom algorithm (details of the code and the benchmarking procedures are provided in SI Section S7).
-Our analysis (Fig. \ref{fig:defect_preference}d) indicates that myofibroblasts preferentially collocate with negatively charged -$\frac{1}{2}$ defects (61\% of the time), whereas fibroblasts tend to associate with positively charged +$\frac{1}{2}$ defects (63\% of the time).
+Fluorescent channels were segmented using CellPose \cite{stringer2021cellpose}.
+The densities of both phenotypes are merged and overlapped with the director field and the defect (Fig. \ref{fig:defect_preference}a).
+This reveals that myofibroblast-rich regions (green) coincide more with $-\frac{1}{2}$ defects (blue), while fibroblast-rich regions (magenta) coincide more with $+\frac{1}{2}$ defects (red).
+To assess whether this trend is general, we present cumulative statistics showing the preference for positively or negatively charged defects for each phenotype in Fig. \ref{fig:defect_preference}b, tallied from n = 211 defects using a custom algorithm paired with manual verification.
+The algorithm counts cells and calculates the difference between MF and HDF in the vicinity of each defect.
+This difference is then normalized by the total cell count.
+If the normalized difference exceeds a predefined threshold, one phenotype is classified as more enriched than the other.
+Importantly, the number of cells assigned to each category remains stable across a wide range of threshold values.
+Details of the code and the benchmarking procedures are provided in SI Section S9.
+The average and standard deviation of the counts for different threshold values are shown in Fig. \ref{fig:defect_preference}b.
+Our analysis indicates that myofibroblasts preferentially collocate with negatively charged -$\frac{1}{2}$ defects (61\% of the time), whereas fibroblasts tend to associate with positively charged +$\frac{1}{2}$ defects (61\% of the time).